kevinlondon/kevinlondon.github.io/src/content/blog/2016-06-11-writing-useful-tests.md

 ---
 title:  "Strategies for Writing Useful Tests"
 pubDatetime: 2016-05-11T13:54:09
-description: "Strategies for writing useful tests"
+description: "Strategies for writing maintainable and effective software tests, focusing on what to test and how to structure test cases"
 tags:
   - testing
   - process